We all look around for interesting subject to shoot photograph to.

 Your expensive safari?
 Beautiful shots of stangers?
 I don’t think so.
 Personally I would love to look at the photographs I’ve shot at my loved ones.
 At my family.
-My mom, my father, my sister, my nephew Vera.
+My mom, my father, my sister, my niece Vera.
 Life is beautiful and life is short.
 I believe in a cycle of rebirth.
 I think we’re here in this life to learn lessons, to learn how to be happy and give more love rather than being attached to material things.
 Shooting photos at the people we love is a way to keep them alive forever.

 When I think about my family I feel a great love for them.
 I care about them and they care about me.
 Sometimes I think scared at the day we’ll have to separate.
 May be I’ll have a car accident, or may be my mom will die for a sickness or something else.
 That day I’ll be (or she’ll be) destroyed by pain for missing each other.
 And I know for sure that day I’ll regret not having taken enough pictures of them.
 That’s why I insist on taking pictures of our loved ones.
 Because,

 if you put all your photographic skill in shooting beautiful pictures of your beloved ones, you’ll have a enduring remember of them.

 And…print your photographs.
 We don’t know how technology will evolve.
 May be one day jpg won’t be the image standard anymore.
 May be you’ll have a hard disk breakdown or you’ll get your USB key lost and all those memories will be gone forever.
 But a print will remain even years after and it will be something you’ll always have with you and that you can leave in heritage to your family.

 When I take photographs of my family I also remember myself how they’re important to me, how beautiful they are.
 They’re quite uncompromising about the quality of the photographs I take of them, so I have to become a better photographer in order to make them happy about their portraits.